Visual Communication Tools for CO2 Accumulation in Shared Spaces

 • Visualisation C - CO2 rate of change (red - increasing, green - decreasing)

-More information
+More Information

 The described project builds on the pre-existing sensor deployment in the William Gates Building (also known as the Computer Laboratory) in Cambridge, UK.
 The building has become a testbed for large-scale sensor deployment since April 2020, with a proprietary BIM, sensor data-streaming and visualisation platform.
 The following subsection describes the smart building deployment in the WGB in more detail, including the description of the installed infrastructure that allows for sensors to be deployed.

 The basis for this project was the installation of 36 new environmental sensors in LT1 in the WGB.
-Before the sensors could be deployed, sufficient ground work had to be carried out to ensure that the space was suitable for the project.
+Before the sensors could be deployed, sufficient groundwork had to be carried out to ensure that the space was suitable for the project.
 There were two large lecture theatres in the William Gates Building - LT1, comprising 264 fixed seats, and LT2, comprising 138 fixed seats.
 Both lecture theatres had seating arranged on a slope.
 Lecture Theatre 1 (pictured below) was selected to be more suitable due to its size and more common use that would allow for more data to be collected.

 For the analysis, we were mostly focusing on temperature and CO2 metrics, since those were the most affected by human presence.